Causes of Hip Pain During and After Running

 - Thrusting the foot of the “shorter leg” against the wall forcefully and quickly, keeping it flat.

-- Pushing down on your hip on the same side with your hand and keeping the foot against the wall with hand on the hip for 10 seconds.
+- Pushing down on your hip on the same side with your hand and keeping the foot against the wall with a hand on the hip for 10 seconds.

 - Relaxing and then repeat 10 times

 This is a good exercise to do every time, but particularly as part of your warm-up routine before running.
 Over time, your hip will return to better alignment gradually.
-You may realize some change in your soreness patterns like your form corrects itself, especially if you’ve been running with the misalignment for long time.
+You may realize some change in your soreness patterns like your form corrects itself, especially if you’ve been running with the misalignment for a long time.

 For prevention of hip alignment issues, avoid some of the behaviors mentioned above through such steps as Strength training, Regular massage, Run on flat surfaces, Watch your posture and Be conscious of your pattern.
 It is said that hip misalignment is so easy to develop and therefore pretty common, all runners will do well to pay attention to their habits, which may contribute to this issue, and do what they can do to avoid it from happening.